 We can only be successful in keeping children safe online if we work with parents to ensure the Online Safety message is consistent.
 It is important that parents speak to their children about how they can keep safe and behave appropriately online.

 It’s essential to be realistic - banning the internet or technology will not work and it often makes a child less likely to report a problem.
 Education around safe use is essential.

-Click on the picture below to find more information on how to protect your child against extremism
+Click on the pictures below to find more information on how to protect your child against these

 Remember If you need urgent help, call 999 now!
 To make a report, click here.